-It’s easy to set goals.
-Now, tracking them… well, that’s a different story.
-Following up on established objectives can be a challenge for any company.
-And certainly staying focused on meeting the annual objectives is a difficult task.
-Therefore, in this article, we will talk about the OKR Methodology and how it can help your company optimize, track, and analyze digital marketing strategies.
+It’s easy to set objectives for your company, but having an organized system for tracking how you are performing against them can be a bit harder.
+In this article, we will talk about the OKR Methodology and how it can help your company optimize, track, and analyze your digital marketing strategies.

 What is the OKR Methodology?

-It is a methodology that is applied to align the entire team at the organizational level and centralize the approach so that everyone can work synergistically towards common goals.
-The OKR System is used by several of the world’s largest companies, including Google, Amazon, LinkedIn, Accenture, and Netflix.
+It is a methodology that is applied to align an entire team at the organizational level.
+The idea behind it is that it creates a centralized approach so that everyone can work towards the same goals.
+The OKR Methodology is used by several of the world’s largest companies, including Google, Amazon, LinkedIn, Accenture, and Netflix.

 1. Global Annual Objective

 The first step is to define a global annual objective.
-To do this, think about where you want your company to be next year.
+Think about where you want your company to be next year.
 What are the essential achievements that will lead your company in the right direction and allow it to continue to grow and succeed?
 Your objective should be derived from the company’s vision and mission.

 Once the global annual objective is established, you must define quarterly objectives.
-These will be vital in leading you as they will serve as smaller, incremental objectives that ultimately serve the larger goal.
-There should be a maximum of three or four goals per quarter.
-Rather than being centered around metrics, they should be more inspiring in nature.
+These will be vital in leading you as they will serve as smaller, incremental objectives that work towards the larger goal for the year.
+Aim for a maximum of three to four goals per quarter.
+Rather than being centered around metrics, these goals should be more inspiring in nature.

 Setting goals is not easy.
-Often when we think about things to improve we end up with multiple goals that don’t even relate to each other.
-I recommend brainstorming with your team to come up with multiple objectives, then apply a prioritization method to choose the most important ones.
-I recommend using a stacked ranking technique or ICE scoring system to prioritize your objectives.
+We recommend brainstorming with your team to come up with multiple objectives, then prioritizing the most important ones.
+You could try using a stacked ranking technique or ICE scoring system to prioritize your objectives.

 This would define your quarterly objectives in the OKR template.